Altinn/altinn-studio-docs/content/app/development/ux/texts/_index.en.md

 ![Tekster i appen](defaultTextsEN.png "Default texts and keys")

-Add the id and the new value in `App/configuration/texts/resouce`.
-Note that the id needs to reffer to the superior group and then the text key separated with a  `.`
+Add the text key and the new value in `App/configuration/texts/resouce`.
+Note that the key needs to reffer to the superior group and then the text key separated with a  `.`

 ```json
     {